-/4 Develops one question for each individual group that focuses on clinical application of the key points identified in the readings.
-You will need to develop discussion questions that are not already covered in your course outline.

-/3 Each group member facilitates an individual group (approximately 10 minutes)

-/3 Reports back in an organized fashion the information from the individual groups (approximately 10 minutes 2min/group).

-/2 Adheres to time limit of 25 minutes.

-/3 Represents a group effort.
+- /4 Develops one question for each individual group that focuses on clinical application of the key points identified in the readings - /3 Each group member facilitates an individual group (approximately 10 minutes) - /3 Reports back in an organized fashion the information from the individual groups (approximately 10 minutes 2min/group). - /2 Adheres to time limit of 25 minutes. - /3 Represents a group effort.

+SUGGESTIONS RE ISSUES:

+Nurse abuse

+Use of restraints

+Use of mechanical lifts

+Patient focused care

+The art of nursing

+Substance abuse in nursing

+Future role of the RN

+Role of the nurse in quality assurance

-BRITISH COLUMBIA INSTITUTE OF TECHNOLOGY NURSING PROGRAM NURS 2040 PROFESSIONAL PRACTICE SEMINAR CLASS SCHEDULE
+BRITISH COLUMBIA INSTUTUTE OF TECHNOLOGY NURSING PROGRAM NURS 2040 - PROFESSIONAL PRACTICE SEMINAR 2